cressidagp/tdbtoarc/README.md

 TDBtoARC its a NON-OFFICIAL database conversion project for ArcEmu just for learning purposes.
 It will partially convert [TrinityCore](https://github.com/TrinityCore) world database 335.21081 to ArcEmu structure.

 Status: this project its in maintenance mode since end of 2020, so there could be a couple of minor fixes but dont expect more tables implementation.
-The main reason its i had been unable to convert loot tables.

 Feel free to [open tickets to report bugs.](https://github.com/cressidagp/tdbtoarc/issues/new) Constructive feedback its apreciated.